dewell1/flexibility-modeling/tutorial-flexibility-modelling.md

 - **Grid Infrastructure:** Advanced transmission technologies, including smart grids and dynamic line rating systems, that can adapt to changing conditions and manage flows more effectively.
 - **Electric Vehicles (EVs):** Their charging and discharging can be managed to provide flexibility, particularly as the prevalence of EVs continues to increase.
 - **Interconnectors:** High voltage lines connecting different regions or countries, allowing for the transfer of electricity across borders, which can be used to balance regional differences in demand and supply.
-- **Peaking Power Plants:** Typically gas turbines or hydro plants that can be ramped up quickly to meet sudden increases in electricity demand or unexpected drops in renewable generation.
+- **Peaking Power Plants:** Typically gas turbines or hydro plants can be ramped up quickly to meet sudden increases in electricity demand or unexpected drops in renewable generation.

 ### Classification
-- **Metric:** Uses predefined parameters to either deterministically quantify flexibility without considering uncertainties or Measures the likelihood of various flexibility scenarios using statistical methods.
+- **Metric:** Uses predefined parameters to either deterministically quantify flexibility without considering uncertainties or measure the likelihood of various flexibility scenarios using statistical methods.
 - **Machine Learning Model:** Employs machine learning techniques to predict and optimize flexibility based on historical data.
 - **Envelope:** Defines the operational boundaries or limits within which flexibility can be effectively measured or maintained.
 This includes the range of acceptable inputs, outputs, and constraints on flexibility metrics or predictions.